ganbrino/ganb-002/content/2021-08-28-Evolutionary-Knowledge.md

 # Abstract

-In this post I will explain what are heuristic methods and how to use them in automated techical systems.
+In this post I will explain what are heuristic methods and how to use them in automated techical systems. yet